Nathan-Franck/Embracing-Types-in-Typescript/README.md

 Though Object-Oriented Programming is generally effective for designing applications in a waterfall style, it's not very useful to develop in past it's initial design.
 If at any time there's a change in scope for the project or something in the code has to be replaced or appended, grouping functionality and state into a single Object becomes painful to maintain and detrimental to programming velocity and fulfilling feature requests.

 Typescript *technically* **does** allow you to wallow in the old styles of Object-Oriented Programming: It provides Classes, Interfaces, and Methods for you to program how you've been taught in university.
-However, it also hints at a much brighter and more promising future for programming large applications among a team of programmers, by presenting a new kind of paradigm - Types.
+However, it also hints at a much more fast and efficient future for programming large applications among a team of programmers, by presenting a new kind of paradigm - Types.

 ## Bring Forth the Types